Cabinet orders reversal of roti, naan price

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

+The cabinet, she noted, appreciated the chief justice of Pakistan's efforts towards clearing the backlog of cases in the Supreme Court of Pakistan and desired that it would be replicated in the lower judiciary (district level) as well.
+She said the cabinet also appreciated the chief justice for establishing Model Courts.

 She said the cabinet gave approval for the establishment of the National Road Safety to reduce accidents and improve travelling on highways and motorways.
-The cabinet approved establishment of the National Commission for Protection of Children Rights.
+The cabinet approved establishing of the National Commission for Protection of Children Rights.
 She said the cabinet approved separation of Services and Regulation Departments in the Civil Aviation Authority and decided to improve facilities at airports.
-The cabinet decided to take immediate measures for the people affected by recent heavy rains in Karachi and Hyderabad, expressing concern over thelosses and difficulties being faced by the public.
+The cabinet decided to take immediate measures for the people affected by recent heavy rains in Karachi and Hyderabad, expressing concern over the losses and difficulties being faced by public.

 Awan said the cabinet expressed commitment to continue efforts to widen the tax net while appreciating the measures taken by the Federal Board of Revenue in this regard and increasing the number of tax filers.